openwns/documentation/usersGuide/modules/dll/glue/funTutorial/experiment2.rst

 Tasks
 -----

- 1. Copy the configuration file from the glue tutorial directory to your campaign simulation directory.
+ 1. Copy the ``config2.py`` configuration file from the glue tutorial directory as ``config.py`` to your campaign simulation directory.
  2. Execute the simulations.